PrefectHQ/prefect/docs/getting-started/installation.md

 Prefect requires Python 3.8 or newer.

-Python 3.12 support is experimental, as not all dependencies support Python 3.12 yet.
-If you encounter any errors, please [open an issue](https://github.com/PrefectHQ/prefect/issues/new?assignees=&labels=needs%3Atriage%2Cbug&projects=&template=1_general_bug_report.yaml).
+Python 3.12 support is experimental, as not all of Prefect's dependencies support Python 3.12 yet.

 <p align="left">
     <a href="https://pypi.python.org/pypi/prefect/" alt="Python Versions">